Shashankshekhar22/namaste-react-tutorial/Readme.md

 - Error Handling and Stack trace
 - Option to host it on https
 - Tree Shaking algo - Remove unused code

+# Components in React

+- Class based component (Old way of writting the component)
+- functional based component